remoteit/code_samples/cli/upgrade/README.md

 ## How to use

 1. Copy the upgrade script to a directory of your choice.
-2. Then execute this script with administrator privileges.
+2. Then execute this script with administrator or root privileges.